Pengchengzhi/Arduino_cameraVC0706/README.md

 SD MISO    --->   Pin 50
 ## How to use serial port debugging tools for camera VC0706
+The following is for VC0706CommTool, not for XCOM.

 Use a USB to serial port converter, connect camera Tx to converter Rx, camera Rx to converter Tx.

 And chose your serial port, then